vinnie357/mini-labs/readme.md

-# laptop lab
+# mini-labs

-settings for local laptop lab
+settings for local laptop labs using Wsl2 where possible.

 ## laptop tools
 windows 11